1upvc/landj-starter-gatsby-cms/src/pages/index.md

 ---
 templateKey: 'index-page'
-title: 'Great Tasting Fritters'
+title: 'L&J Family Foods'
-image: /img/home-jumbotron.jpg
+image: /img/home-raju-gpk-653258-main.jpg
-heading: An all natural spicy indian family fritter recipe
+heading: An all natural spicy fritter
-subheading: Support sustainable farming while enjoying a cup
+subheading: Traditionally from India.
+Made in the USA
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  L&J Family Foods was started by a mother and her son to simply explore if a family recipe for a fritter could be put on a store shelf.
+The mother told her son, "if you figure out how to get it on a shelf, I'll teach you how to make it."
+Through the joy of cooking together, we have a goal of bringing delicious ethnic family snacks recipes to a naturally focused modern age.
+These recipes have all have a human focus and are intended to bring joy and relief to the stresses of everyday life.
+They were passed in the best way possible: from mother to son with love.
 mainpitch:
-  title: Why Kaldi
+  title: Why L&J Family Foods
   description: >
       Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good